xantyleonhart/BluetoothKM/README.md

 	root privileges (run as root)

-## Running the server on windows doesn't have any special requirements, just run it on the console:
+## Running the server on windows doesn't have any special requirements, just run it on the console

 # The java server has NO GRAPHIC USER INTERFACE, it should always be run on the console.